Abdulsamad-sama/PeerBeam/README.md

 # PeerBeam

-⚡ A blazing-fast, peer-to-peer file transfer web app powered by WebRTC, with zero internet dependency after initial connection.
+⚡ A blazing-fast, peer-to-peer file transfer web app powered by socket.io, with zero internet dependency after initial connection.
 Just scan, connect, and share — all in your browser.

 ---

 ## 🚀 Features

-- 📡 **Peer-to-peer file sharing** over local network using WebRTC
+- 📡 **Peer-to-peer file sharing** over local network using socket.io
 - 📱 **Progressive Web App (PWA)** — install it like a native app
 - 🌐 **Minimal signaling server** for WebRTC connection bootstrapping
 - 📷 **QR Code-based pairing** for fast & easy device discovery